dvd+r dl discs are the best thing for long term data storage?

 In Windows, a freeware utility you can download called Nero InfoTool will tell you the media types your optical drive will support.
 It's old, but still works.

 In Linux, libcdio (and probably libcdio-utils) needs to be installed so you get the cd-drive command line utility.
-When I run cd-drive from Terminal, this is what it looks like:

-Right near the top it states yes, the drive does have DVD+R DL support.
+Run that, and right near the top it states yes, the drive does have DVD+R DL support.

 If I had some seriously crusty old optical drive that didn't have DVD+R DL support, plenty of external USB DVD burner drives are out there for cheap.